albertp16/geotechnicalpy/README.md

 Created by:

 **Albert Pamonag, M.Eng**

----

 Currently enrolled in Professional Master of Structural Design in Tall Buildings (PMTB) at Asian Institute Technology - Thailand.

----

-He complete is Master of Engineer in Civil Engineer specialization in Structural Engineering at De la Salle University - Manila.
+Completed in Master of Engineer in Civil Engineer specialization in Structural Engineering at De la Salle University - Manila.
+Email: albertpamonag@gmail.com